wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

   more ops (in tensorflow) for the whole TD-target calculation and training all in one pass, or avoid making copies from gpu to cpu from pytorch tensors, but the only part that would benefit would be the TD-targets transfer, which is a batch of vectors.
+  Moreover, we wanted to make sure each piece of the DQN algorithm was working, so we wanted to be able to test each piece separately.

 * **Why not place everything in a notebook?**: Short answer: it's not my usual workflow.
   Long answer: I'd argue that doing it without notebooks can help you debug things easily, specially when you don't have all modules already completed.
-I've used jupyter notebooks for experiments and they're great for showing results (in fact, some of the results are accesible through some notebooks in the repo), but for the full code I don't think they are the best option.
+I've used jupyter notebooks for experiments and they're great for making experiments on top of already-made functionality and for showing results (in fact, some of the results are accesible through some notebooks in the repo), but for the full code I don't think they are the best option.
 Besides, I'd argue that debugging issues using **pdb** (or in more detail using **code**) is way easier and better than using a notebook (these tools really saved my day quite sometimes).
   I'd suggest you give it a try as well by running your scripts in *debug* mode, as shown below.

   ```python
   python -mpdb MY_AWESOME_FUNKY_SCRIPT.py <PARAMS>